Spain readies to ease lockdown, warns will need discipline

 The number of diagnosed cases rose by 2,144 from Tuesday to 212,917, the world's second-highest tally after the United States, the ministry said.
 "The evolution we are seeing is still very favourable and is in line with what we expected," health emergency coordinator Fernando Simon told a news briefing on Wednesday.

-He said the so-called 'R' rate – the average number of infections that one person with the virus causes - stood at below 1 in almost all areas of the country.
-The daily number of deaths has decreased sharply from the record 950 seen in early April.
+He said the so-called 'R' rate – the average number of infections that one person with the virus causes - stood at below 1, signalling a downward trend, in almost all areas of the country.
+The daily number of deaths has decreased sharply from the high of 950 seen in early April.

 Prime Minister Pedro Sanchez announced late on Tuesday a four-phase plan to lift the lockdown that would culminate in a return to normality by the end of June.
 FOREIGN TOURISM